-CNS 552S - Supervised Internship - School Counseling (3)
+CNS 554A - Advanced Supervised Internship Clinical Counseling (3) See CNS-554.

-See CNS-551S.
 Graded on a CR/NC basis.
-Prerequisite: CNS-551S.
+Prerequisite: CNS-552A.
+Crosslisted as: CNS.

-CNS 553C - Supervised Internship Continuation (1 - 3)

-The opportunity to practice and provide a variety of counseling related activities in an off-campus setting that would normally be expected of a regularly employed staff member.
+CNS 554C - Advanced Supervised Internship Continuation (1 to 3) The opportunity to practice and provide a variety or counseling related activities in an off-campus setting that would normally be expected of a regularly employed staff member.
 The 300-hour practicum includes a minimum of 120 hours of direct service and weekly individual and group supervision.
-Graded on a CR/NC basis.
 Prerequisite: CNS-550.
+Crosslisted as: CNS.